Konamiman/NestorMSX/README.md

 - Poor performance
 - Inexact timing
 - Uber ugly application icon
+- The "Reset" menu entry often does not work

 ## Future plans ##

-- Emulate MSX2 (but again, text modes only)
+- Partial emulation of graphic modes (to run MultiMente and similar tools)
-- Develop a plugins system
+- Develop a state-of-the-art debugger

 ## Last but not least...